 Support's software and services contain features that allow its technology specialists and other personnel to access, control, monitor, and collect information from computers and other devices.
 Privacy legislation, enforcement and policy activity in this area are expanding rapidly in many jurisdictions and creating a complex regulatory compliance environment.
 Costs to comply with and implement these privacy-related and data protection measures could be significant.
 Even the perception of privacy concerns, whether or not valid, may harm Support's reputation and inhibit adoption of its solutions by current and future customers.
 In addition, Support may face claims about invasion of privacy or inappropriate disclosure, use, storage, or loss of information obtained from its customers.
 In addition, even Support's inadvertent failure to comply with federal, state or international privacy-related or data protection laws and regulations could result in proceedings against Support by governmental entities or others, and substantial fines and damages.
-The theft, loss or misuse of personal data collected, used, stored or transferred by Support to run Support's business could result in significantly increased business.
+The theft, loss or misuse of personal data collected, used, stored or transferred by Support to run Support's business could result in significantly increased business and security costs or costs related to defending legal claims.